victor-gurbani/instagram_network_analysis/README.md

 **Build an interactive network of your Instagram followers and their relations in 3 easy steps! (and quite some time)**

 > [!NOTE]
-_Proof of concept.
+> _Proof of concept.
 Use at your own responsibility, as it may violate Instagram's TOS._\
-_I do not make myself responsible for any consequences to Instagram Accounts after using this project._\
+> _I do not take responsibility for any consequences to Instagram accounts after using this project._\
-_Instagram might find it suspicious to use bots.
+> _Instagram might find it suspicious to use bots.
 To avoid errors, add 2FA and use Instaloader carefully._

 ## Step 0